lesserwhirls/netchdf/Readme.md

 that are actually in the standard by adding work-arounds in the code, instead of documenting problems and creating new versions of the standard with clear fixes.
 For Netcdf/Hdf, the standard is the file formats, along with their semantic descriptions.
 The API is language and library specific, and is secondary to the standard.

+More subtly, its very hard to see the elegance (or otherwise) of your own design, you need independent review of your data structures and API by people truly invested in getting them right.

 Having multiple implementations is a huge win for the reference library, in that bugs are more quickly found, and ambiguities more quickly identified.